Nesousx/nesatmo-s6/README.md

 ## Send Netatmo data to any InfluxDB server..

-Docker image based on s6-overlays
+Docker image based on s6-overlays and CI wih Drone...